 - Dixons Allerton Academy joined the Trust in September 2009 from a Special Measures predecessor school.
-It has transformed its fortunes since and for the past two years has been one of the higher-performing schools in Bradford.
+It has transformed its fortunes since and, now rated 'Good' is one of the higher-performing schools in Bradford.

 - Dixons Trinity Chapeltown was our first school in Leeds and is closely linked with Dixons Trinity in Bradford.
 It opened as a primary in September 2017, and added its secondary phase a year later.
-It will move into permanent accommodation in early 2020.
+It moved into permanent accommodation in early 2020.

 - Dixons City Academy opened in 1990 as one of only 15 City Technology Colleges in the country, with the intention to transform education in each locality.
-It has been a high-performing school with a national profile ever since, around which our Trust is built.
+Graded 'Outstanding', it is a high-performing school with a national profile ever since, around which our Trust is built.

 - Dixons Cottingley Academy joined Dixons in July 2018 from the former Samuel Lister Academy.
-It now draws its model from our other Bradford academies and is led by an Outstanding Principal recruited from another local MAT.
+It now draws its model from our other Bradford academies and is led by the former Vice Principal of Dixons Trinity Academy.

 - Dixons Kings Academy joined Dixons in January 2015 as a struggling Free School.
-It achieved Outstanding in its first inspection under our Trust, and has since gone on to become one of our very highest-performing academies.
+It achieved Outstanding in its first inspection as a Dixons academy, and has since gone on to become one of our very highest-performing academies.

 - Dixons McMillan Academy Opened in September 2014 and achieved Outstanding in its first inspection.
-Its students have made very strong progress since and we look forward to its first set of GCSE results in 2019.
+Its students have made very strong progress since.

 - Dixons Trinity Academy opened in August 2012 and was the first secondary Free School to be judged Outstanding.
-For the past two years it has been the top-performing state school in Bradford & Leeds, and one of the very highest for Progress 8 in the country.
+It is the top-performing state school in Bradford & Leeds, and one of the very highest for Progress 8 in the country.